Prevention and Preparedness During COVID-19 Outbreak

 Isolation and quarantine to prevent spread of COVID-19

 Hawaii has seen a growing number of cases of COVID-19.
 As the pandemic continues, we will see more cases where people with COVID-19 or who have possibly been exposed to it are isolated, quarantined, or asked to stay home or in their hotel room and self-monitor (sometimes referred to as “self-quarantine”).
-Already, all travelers to Hawaii — both visitors and Hawaii residents — will be required to quarantine at home or in their hotel for 14 days after arrival (or show a negative COVID-19 test to be exempt).
-And since April 1, most inter-island travelers will have to stay in quarantine for 14 days.
+Already, all travelers to Hawaii — both visitors and Hawaii residents — are required to quarantine at home or in their hotel for 10 days after arrival (or show a negative COVID-19 test to be exempt).
+And until June 15, 2021, most inter-island travelers will have to stay in quarantine for 10 days.

 Those sound like scary words, and a lot of people don’t quite understand what they mean.
 In general, isolation is used to separate sick people with a contagious disease (like COVID-19) from people who are not sick, especially in a hospital, while quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick (and may be checked on regularly by health officials).